 |

-Composer Allie Wrubel and lyricist Herb Magidson wrote this tune in 1937 following the publication of Margaret Mead’s book of the same name.
+Composer Allie Wrubel and lyricist Herb Magidson wrote this tune in 1937 following the publication of Margaret Mitchell’s book of the same name.
 Of the several bands that recorded the tune that year, Horace Heidt’s version popped to number one in the charts.

 - Horace Heidt and His Orchestra (1937, Larry Cotton, vocal, #1)